frconor-ebook/meditations/_posts/2025-11-17-the-parable-of-the-talents.md

 Life can be looked at in two ways: seeing ourselves as stewards and making everything productive for God's sake; or acting as if we were owners, for our own comfort, our selfishness, our whims.

-I was called to the bedside of a man once who was dying of cancer, not very elderly; early 50s.
+I was called to the bedside of a man once who was dying of cancer, not very elderly, early 50s.
 He was in the best hospital in the country.
 He took a hold of my wrist and he said: "Doctor, don't let me die."

 The look of terror in his eyes brought home to me that phrase of Scripture: "Do not store up for yourselves treasures on earth, where moth and rust consume, and where thieves break in and steal.
 But store up for yourselves treasures in heaven\..."
 (Matt.
 6:19-20).